Montana-Media-Arts/445-sound-for-digital-media/Syllabus.md

     - These are critical to your development.
 - Projects
 	- There will be two assigned projects throughout the semester that relate to the current topics being discussed.
+- Project Presentation
+    - At least one, but more likely two, of the projects from this semester are required to be presented publicly.
+These will likely occur through course organized shows.
 - Project Documentation
 	- Each project will require project documentation, including; a demo video, written technical report, and written description.
+- In-class discussions and critiques
+    - You are expected to engage with class discussions about technical and artistic issues.
+    - You are expected to engage with class discussions about outside readings, videos, and listenings.
+    - You are expected to engage in class critique days of all projects.

 #### Projects

-We will have two projects throughout the course that are relevant to concepts, techniques, and creative ideas from recent content.
+We will have projects throughout the course that are relevant to concepts, techniques, and creative ideas from recent content.

 Project grades will be based primarily on the student’s ability to: